-Nashville, TN — Food truck permit
+Nashville, TN — Food Truck permit

 Nashville layers two permits: a Metro Public Health mobile food permit (health, commissary, inspections) and — if you want to vend in the Downtown Core public right-of-way — a separate NDOT Mobile Food Vendor permit at $55 every two months, restricted to posted zones and hours.
 Tennessee requires a notarized commissary agreement and a TDH-approved food safety certificate before you apply.